Debb1ie/Ink-Well/readme.md

    - I writing assistant (Claude-powered).

-   -  Shared articles — published by anyone, visible to all.
+   -  Shared articles — published by anyone, visible to all..

 ---

 ## Deploy to Vercel (5 minutes)!

-### Option 1: Use the `.jsx` directly in Claude.ai (Artifacts).
+### Option 1: Use the `.jsx` directly in Claude.ai (Artifacts)....
 Paste the `.jsx` file contents directly into a Claude artifact.
 Works immediately.

 ### Option 2: Full Vercel Deploy!